1. Home

 Does CAPP help with housing?

-No. If you are experiencing homelessness or in need of housing, please contact (213) 683-3333.
+No. CAPP can only assist with parking citations issued by the City of Los Angeles.
+If you are experiencing homelessness or in need of housing, please contact the Los Angeles Homeless Services Authority (LAHSA).

 If I am already working with a service provider, can I do my community service with them?